LoopZ/V8Power/README.txt

                   103 - VirtualBox.
                   104 - VMware.
                   200 - General, other emulator detected.
+    /P          Same as /M switch.
+However, excludes results and does not test for virtual machine results.

 More options that are mostly only useful for programmers and R&D. They have been available for a while.
 But are not officially (by me) part of the